Code-Institute-Submissions/the-band-website/README.md

 ### Acknowledgments

-•	I received inspiration for this project from the Queen official website.
+•	I received inspiration for this project from the <a href="http://www.queenonline.com/">Queen official website.</a>